 Am I suitable for blepharoplasty?

-Blepharoplasty for ptosis correction is ideal for patients who would like to get rid of drooping eyelids to improve cosmetic appearance or relieve functional symptoms such as visual impairment.
+Blepharoplasty for ptosis correction is ideal for patients who want to get rid of drooping eyelids to improve cosmetic appearance or relieve functional symptoms such as visual impairment.
 We would highly recommend surgical correction if your vision has been affected and you are unable to carry out everyday activities such as driving a car or performing visually intensive tasks.

 How long does blepharoplasty recovery take?

-We would recommend being at home for at least 72 hours after droopy eyelid surgery.
+We recommend being at home for at least 72 hours after droopy eyelid surgery.
 Patients can return to work after one week.
 You should avoid direct sunlight exposure for at least three weeks to avoid any adverse effects on healing.
 You should avoid rubbing the area of surgery to prevent irritation.
 Going to the gym and swimming should be avoided for at least four weeks after surgery.
-If you are a smoker, we would recommend quitting smoking as the healing process can be affected and an increased risk of complications is more likely including wound infection.
+If you are a smoker, we recommend quitting smoking as the healing process can be affected, and an increased risk of complications is more likely, including wound infection.
 Any risk of complications can be minimised by following all of the postoperative aftercare instructions given to you by your surgeon.
 Following these instructions in full will help to get the best possible recovery after blepharoplasty.

 What do blepharoplasty scars look like?

-When will I see blepharoplasty results?
+When will I see the blepharoplasty results?

 How much does blepharoplasty cost?